locallyoptimistic/LocallyOptimistic/content/post/data_dictionaries.md

 # Conclusion

 Overall, we think that data dictionaries tend not to be very useful, and a data team’s time will be better spent maintaining a well-organized code-base that is self-documenting and providing well-designed BI tools to end-users that do not require much documentation.
-Where possible, teams should make of tools for automatically generating documentation directly from code in order to prevent concept drift.
+Where possible, teams should make use of tools for automatically generating documentation directly from code in order to prevent concept drift.